stro/powdershaker/README.md

 Use several drops before you start loading to make sure the powder drop is more uniform.
 If you want to stop using it, simply disconnect the USB cable.

+There are two mounts (regular and short).
+If the regular one places the switch too far away from the bar and doesn't activate it, you may try the short one.

 ## Visuals

 * [This is how it looks like on the press](https://i.imgur.com/fNcFmbQ.jpg)